laurenleilani/laurenleilani/README.md

 🌷 Hello, I'm Lauren Leilani Iona aka moonpr1sm! 🌷

 I'm an artist and aspiring web developer.
 I got into making websites in 2023 after discovering Neocities & the Web Revival scene.
 I love the spirit of the early Internet, when things felt more personal and creative.
-I'm into retro aesthetics but really love the challenge of trying to blend that with modern practices for efficiency & accessibility reasons.
+I'm into retro aesthetics but also enjoy the challenge of trying to blend that with modern practices for efficiency & accessibility reasons.

 🌻 updated 3/17/2024 🌻